Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Operator

-The next question comes from the line of Anirhda Joshi with icici.
+The next question comes from the line of Aniruddha Joshi with ICICI.
 Please go ahead.

 Aniruddha Joshi

 Yeah, so thanks for the opportunity.
-And solar business.
-So we have seen almost 48% growth in other segment and even the EBIT margin has also seen a good expansion.
-So if you can share more details on the solar business means have reached a in a normalized run rate or there is a still good scope to potentially grow in this business how long this growth rate can sustain.
-And again margins of solar business have they reached to a optimal level or there is a still further scope to see margin expansion in solar business also that is question number one.
+And the solar business, so we have seen almost 48% growth in other segments.
+And given the EBIT margin has also seen a good expansion.
+So if you can share more details on the solar business in have reached in a way, normalized run rate, or there is still good scope to potentially grow in this business?
+I mean how long this growth rate can sustain?
+And again, margins of solar business?
+Have they reached to an optimal level or there is still further scope to see margin expansion in solar business also?
+That is question number one.

-And in terms of question two, as far as the volume growth in fans, coolers as well as the refrigerators, so how it would have panned out because probably there was no excess sell in December for these products.
-So have they also seen some impacts on volumes or is there healthy growth in these products?
-Yeah.
-Thanks.
+And in terms of question two, as far as the volume growth in fans, coolers as well as the refrigerator.
+So how it would have panned out because probably there was no excess sale in December for these products.
+So have they also seen some impact on volumes, or is there a healthy growth in these products?

 Aniruddha Joshi

 Sure, sir.
 But in terms of monsoon, like last year also was impacted by monsoon.
-So logically the impact of monsoon this year is probably less compared to what it was last year.
-So on that favorable base, should all these segments report strong growth or still the impact is so high of monsoon this time also that we are still seeing some impact of monsoon.
+So logically, the impact of monsoon this year is probably less compared to what it was last year.
+So on that favorable base, should all these segments report strong growth, or will the impact is so high of monsoon this time also that we are still seeing some impact of monsoon.

 It’s difficult to predict what will happen in the monsoon.
-But you are right, last year was a low base.
-So we should be seeing good growth in the in this year.
+But you are right, the last year was a low base.
+So we should be seeing good growth in this year.

 Aniruddha Joshi

 Okay.
-And any internal target estimate that the company would be working on the summer products that you can share with us,
+And any internal target estimate that the company will be working on the summer products that you can share with us?

-I think we do not give any guidance on these numbers.
-And frankly in this scenario, you know, we are hoping for a faster growth, as I already said in summer products last year was a very low base.
-We are hoping to get a good growth in the in this first quarter.
+I think we do not give any guidance on those numbers.
+And frankly, in this scenario, we are hoping for a faster growth.
+As I’ve already said in summer projects, last year was a very low base.
+So we are hoping to get a good growth in this first quarter.

 Aniruddha Joshi

-No, I think we would like to see it that in many product ranges it ranges between 5 to 10, 5 to 20%.
+No, I think we would like to see it that in many product ranges that ranges between 5% to 20%.

 Aniruddha Joshi